martinkallstrom/realtime-voice-server/README.md

 Next, follow the steps in the README for each demo.

-Note: make sure you `pip install -r requirements.txt` for each demo project, so you can be sure to have the necessary service dependencies that extend the functionality of Daily AI.
+ℹ️ Make sure you `pip install -r requirements.txt` for each demo project, so you can be sure to have the necessary service dependencies that extend the functionality of Daily AI.
 You can read more about the framework architecture [here](https://github.com/daily-co/dailyai?tab=readme-ov-file#getting-started).

 ## Projects: